reilley-m/College-Free-Speech-Rankings-Scraper/README.md

 ## Overview

-This project aims to provide a data-driven college ranking system for prospective students based on metrics such as overall student satisfaction, admissions rate, tuition cost, political tolerance, and campus support for free speech.
-The goal is to help students identify schools that align with their preferences and values.
+This project aims to provide a data-driven college ranking system for prospective students based on metrics like overall student satisfaction, admissions rate, tuition cost, political tolerance, and campus support for free speech.
+The goal is to help students identify schools that align with both their preferences and values.

 The project includes the following components:

 - **A web scraper utilizing API endpoints to collect data on colleges.**
 - **A data cleaning script.**
 - **A ranking algorithm that generates scores for colleges based on user-defined weightings of different factors**
-- **Tableau isualizations to provide deeper insights into specific metrics of the dataset.**
+- **Tableau visualizations to provide insights into specific metrics of the dataset.**

 The goal is to help students identify institutions that align with their preferences and values.
 Data source: https://rankings.thefire.org/rank

 ## Files in This Repository

-1. **`college_scraper.py`**: This script scrapes data from the API endpoints of college ranking sources.
+1. **`college_scraper.py`**: This script scrapes data from the API endpoints of online college ranking sources.
 The data is gathered in JSON format.
 2. **`data_cleaning.py`**: This script processes the raw data collected from the API.
 3. **`ranking_algorithm.py`**: Contains the ranking algorithm logic.
 4. **`college_data_raw.csv`**: Raw dataset before cleaning.